guptanitesh/bomberman/README.md

 * board - Class to implement the main playing area i.e, the board for the game along with the Walls and also has method to print it.
 * game - Class to implement main processing for the game.
 * brick - Class to implement bricks which can be destroyed by the explosion of bombs.
-* person - Parent class for the non various objects present in the game.
+* person - Parent class for various objects present in the game.
 * bomberman - Class to implement the bomberman which will be operated by the user.
 * enemy - Class to implement the enemies of the game which will move in pseudo random motion.
 Enemies with different speed according to level.
 * bomb - Class to implement the bombs that will be planted by the bomberman.